-In 2020-21, the Auto Fund embarked on a new strategy with its sights set on becoming a digital insurer.
-To achieve this, the Auto Fund is transforming its technology, operations and culture, placing corporate transformation at the heart of the strategy.
+During this past year, the Auto Fund embarked on a new strategy with its sights set on becoming a digital insurer.
+To achieve this, the Auto Fund is transforming its technology, operations, and culture, placing corporate transformation at the heart of the strategy.
 To go along with the transformation activities, the Auto Fund recognizes the importance of providing low insurance rates and traffic safety leadership.

 The Auto Fund continues to maintain its goal of being among the lowest two provinces when it comes to the cost of insurance and reducing the number of traffic injuries and fatalities.
-To achieve this, the Auto Fund will continue to focus on four key areas in 2021-22:
+To achieve this, the Auto Fund will continue to focus on four key areas in 2022-23:

-- empower employees;
+- Empower employees;

-- engage customers;
+- Engage customers;

-- optimize operations; and,
+- Optimize operations; and,

-- transform products.
+- Transform products.

 Empower employees - this is about promoting continuous learning and working effectively together to improve the experience of both employees and customers.
-In 2021-22, the Auto Fund will continue to focus on developing leadership culture, maintaining a disciplined approach to change management, and transitioning the workforce to support corporate transformation activities.
+In 2022-23, the Auto Fund will continue to focus on developing leadership culture, maintaining a disciplined approach to change management, and transitioning the workforce to support corporate transformation activities.

 Engage customers - this is about providing customers with personalized experiences and delivery options, enabling them to make more informed decisions and positively influencing their behavior.
-In 2021-22, the Auto Fund will focus on customer service to ensure service levels are maintained, implementing the corporate brand platform to ensure a consistent brand identity and continued development and implementation of the claims handling strategy and continue to improve traffic safety in Saskatchewan.
+In 2022-23, the Auto Fund will focus on maintaining customer service levels, implementation of the claims handling strategy and continuing to improve traffic safety in Saskatchewan through a variety of different initiatives.

 Optimize operations - this is about optimizing business processes and improving responsiveness through automation and digitization.
-In 2021-22, the Auto Fund will continue to focus on maintaining low stable rates, improving long-term efficiency through process redesign and modern technology implementations.
+In 2022-23, the Auto Fund will continue to focus on maintaining low stable rates, improving long-term efficiency through process redesign and modern technology implementations.

-Transform products - this is about using data, analytics and artificial intelligence to develop innovative products and services that deliver a tangible advantage.
-In 2021-22, the Auto Fund will continue to focus on establishing a framework for data governance and continuing to mature the capabilities of SGI as a digital insurer.
+Transform products - this is about using data, analytics, and artificial intelligence to develop innovative products and services that deliver a tangible advantage.
+In 2022-23, the Auto Fund will continue to focus on establishing a framework for data governance and maturing the capabilities of SGI as a digital insurer.